Bournetoride/iBoostMonitor/README.md

 This project is based on the original by [JMSwanson / ESP-Home-iBoost](https://github.com/JNSwanson/ESP-Home-iBoost) which integrates with ESPHome which I currently do not use.

 This project uses an ESP32 and a [CC1101 TI radio module](https://www.ti.com/lit/ds/symlink/cc1100.pdf).
 It was written using
 VSCode and the PlatformIO plug-in.
-I used the same radio library as JMSwanson as it works.
+Using the PubSubClient library for MQTT connectivity and I used the same radio library as JMSwanson as it works.

 Currently using an ESP32 Wroom 32 and a CC1101 Module purchased from eBay.